Feynman-Kac formula and asymptotic behavior of the minimal energy for the relativistic Nelson model in two spatial dimensions: Main results

 \section{Main results}

 In this section we present our main results in detail.
-To this end we first recall some necessary Fock space calculus in \cref{subsec:Fock}.
+To this end we first recall some necessary Fock space calculus in \cref{subsec:Fock} as well as relevant facts on the L\'{e}vy process $X$ and related probabilistic objects in \cref{ssecLevyX}.
 In \cref{subsec:FK} we will step by step introduce all processes appearing in our Feynman--Kac formula and state the latter in \cref{thm:FK}.
 Applications of the Feynman--Kac formula are described in \cref{subsecerg} (ergodicity), \cref{ssectwosided} (two-sided bounds on the minimal energy) and \cref{ssecasymp} (asymptotics of the minimal energy).